vijaysardulgarh/swcms/README.md

     'cms',
     ]

-Create a file file in cms folder and save it with name urls.py now route this file in urls.py file in school folder
+Create a file in cms folder and save it with name urls.py

+    from django.urls import path

+    urlpatterns = [

+    ]

+Now route this file in urls.py file in school folder

     from django.contrib import admin
     from django.urls import path,include